dekkerglen/CubeCobra/README.md

     └── cubecobrasecrets        # Secrets folder
         └── email.js            # Secrets file

 In email.js, you can paste the following, and replace the fields with any gmail account you have access to.
-This step is only neccesary if you need to create user account validation emails.
+You only need to fill out these fields with real information if you need to create user account validation emails.

     module.exports =
     {